Prunt3D/prunt_docs/content/docs/hardware/prunt_board_2.md

 - 3 pin fans are not supported unless they are not driven by the PWM pin or the tachometer pin is left disconnected.
 - The board contains jumper pins for pulling each PWM pin to 4-6V for obscure fans that may require this.
 - Each tachometer pin is pulled high by a 4.7kΩ resistor with a series diode.
-- Tachometer negative-going threshold voltage: 1.4V
+- Tachometer minimum negative-going threshold voltage: 1.4V
-- Tachometer positive-going threshold voltage: 3.4V
+- Tachometer maximum positive-going threshold voltage: 3.4V
 - Tachometer hysteresis: 0.5-1.1V

 ### Heaters